spcourse/python/en/loops/index.md

 There are a few important things to note:

--   **Note:** Python counts *up to* the last number in the function range(): range(1,11) runs from *up to and including* 10.
+-   **Note:** Python counts *up to* the last number in the function range(): range(1,11) runs from 1 *up to and including* 10.
 This is a very common mistake to make when you begin programming in Python.
 It might feel unintuitive, but that's just the way it is.

 -   In the above example we assigned the name 'x' to the variable, but we could of course have used a different name like 'number', 'i', 'counter' etc. You can use whatever you want.

 -   With range you can also specify the step size.
-This is standard set to 1, but if you prefer to take steps of 10 you would use the following syntax:
+This is set to 1 by default, but if you prefer to take steps of 10 you would use the following syntax:

          for x in range (1, 100, 10):